sieuwerts/zmk-config-corne/README.md

 ![keymap](./keymap-drawer/corne.svg)

-I use a regular QWERTY layout with some modification of the symbols placement on the default layer.
+I use a regular QWERTY layout with some modification of the symbols placement on the base layer.
 The main reason for sticking with a QWERTY layout is solely for the purpose of not having to configure neovim for another layout.
 I know it's very much possible, but I like the mnemonic default mappings of vim/neovim, and I don't want to mess around too much with it.